ichayer/park-sync-booking/README.md

 ```

 # Project description
 This project focuses on the development of thread-safe system for managing and booking attractions in an theme park.
 It includes remote services for park management, attraction reservations, and receiving notifications about changes in reservations.
-It also provides the ability to make queries about suggested capacity and confirmed reservations.
+It also provides the ability to make queries about suggested capacities and confirmed reservations.

 ## Park Administration Service
   - Add an attraction to the park using its name, opening and closing hours, and the duration of slots for reservations.
 Fails if an attraction with that name already exists, if the provided time values are invalid, if the minutes are not positive, or if there's no possible slot with the given values.